The division of marital property during a Maryland divorce is often one of the most hotly-contested and vexatious issues when couples break up.

 Non-Marital Property is any possessions or property obtained before the marriage.
 It remains the property of the party who owned it prior to the marriage.
 Non-marital property remains as such as long as it is not titled or gifted to the other spouse.

-When property is received by the spouse by gift or inheritance during the marriage from a third party it remains the non-marital property of that spouse unless it is gifted to the other spouse.
+When a property is received by the spouse by gift or inheritance during the marriage from a third party it remains the non-marital property of that spouse unless it is gifted to the other spouse.

 If one of the spouses wants to claim particular items as his or her own during a divorce, the claimant must have proof that the property belongs solely to him or her.
 Often a couple may acquire joint ownership in property brought to their marriage by either spouse through agreements or transfers of title.